mysql/mysql-utilities/doc/man/mysqlindexcheck.rst

 .. option:: --server=<source>

-   Connection information for source server in the form:
+   Connection information for the source server in the format:
    <user>:<password>@<host>:<port>:<socket>

 .. option:: --show-drops, -d